AbleLincoln/summit-project/README.md

 ![supabase](supabase.png)

+## Design Changes

+I tried to keep the design as consistent with the original as possible.
+The one place where I deviated was with input labels.
+The live site uses placeholder text for input labels.
+I think this can cause some accessibility issues.
+When the user begins to type, the form label goes away.
+In my version I decided to simply have the labels above the inputs.

 ## Weird Things

 I like Next, but the framework has some interesting ways of doing things.
 This forced me into strange solutions which I have mixed feelings on.